wp-plugins/funcaptcha/readme.txt

 = Are other CAPTCHAs more secure? =
 Unfortunately, all typed-in CAPTCHAs are now being solved by bots to some degree.
 Some newer CAPTCHA alternatives are actually much easier for bots to solve than before!
 Once these new alternatives become popular enough to be worthwhile for hackers to target, they will crumble.
 FunCaptcha will stay ahead of the curve, and clearly explain how we do it-- not resort to a black box of promises.

+= Other questions? =
-Other questions?
-For a full list of frequently asked questions, please see our FAQ page](https://swipeads.co/faqs).
+For a full list of frequently asked questions, please see our [FAQ page](https://swipeads.co/faqs).

 == Screenshots ==